caseyjkey/the-payment-pals/README.md

 compile
 migrate
 ```
-3. In the `app` directory, we run the React app.
+3. In the `app` directory, we install the node modules, then  run the React app.
 Smart contract changes must be recompiled and migrated.
 ```
-// in another terminal (i.e. not in the truffle development prompt) cd app npm run start
+// in another terminal (i.e. not in the truffle development prompt) cd app npm install npm run start
 ```
 4. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.